Dabbling in Jet Lag

 What are the advantages of living in France?

-As mentioned above there are a ton of advantages to living in France.
+There are a ton of advantages to living in France.
 But the biggest advantages include healthcare, good quality of life, delicious food, and stunning landscapes.

 What is the average rent in France?

-According to Statista, the average rent for a one-bedroom apartment in France is €851.
+The average rent for a one-bedroom apartment in France is €851.
 But these prices can vary depending on the city.
 For example, the average rent for a one-bedroom apartment in Paris is €1500 while in Strasbourg it’s only €700.

 Is it hard to live in France without speaking French?